Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity III: tensor-network-inspired definitions of complexity

 For example, for the CFT vacuum that is obtained by performing a Euclidean path integral on the half-plane, the optimal geometry is given by the hyperbolic plane.
-Similar results can be obtained for path integrals on the circle, that prepares the vacuum state of a CFT on the circle; as well as path integrals on the strip of size $\beta$ used to prepare the thermofield-double state with inverse temperature $\beta$.
+Similar results can be obtained for path integrals on the circle, that prepare the vacuum state of a CFT on the circle; as well as path integrals on a strip of size $\beta$ used to prepare the thermofield-double state with inverse temperature $\beta$.
 In the former case, the background obtained via the path-integral optimization procedure is the hyperbolic geometry of the Poincar\'{e} disc.
 In the latter case, the background geometry is the hyperbolic strip, also called the Euclidean trumpet geometry.

+Similar optimization was also defined for the vacuum and thermal states of higher-dimensional CFTs \cite{Caputa:2017yrh}, but with a prescription to optimize only over the Weyl factor of the background metric on which the CFT path integral is evaluated (unlike in 2D, this is only a subset of possible geometries in higher-dimensions).
+Again, it was found that optimal metrics have a constant negative Ricci scalar curvature i.e., are hyperbolic.

-We can think about these geometries as the counterparts of effective tensor-network geometry that emerges after the optimization procedure.
-In fact, in the spirit of AdS/TN discussions in holographic CFTs, it is tempting to interpret all these solutions as geometries on time slices of higher-dimensional AdS spacetime.
+It is natural to think about these metrics as continuous counterparts of effective tensor-networks geometry that emerges after the optimization procedure in many-body systems.
+In fact, in the spirit of tensor network discussions in holographic CFTs, we can interpret the metrics from the optimization of path-integrals in $CFT_d$ as particular slices of their higher-dimensional $AdS_{d+1}$ dual.
 We will return to this point in Sec.~\ref{ssec:holo_path_integral}.